scummvm/scummvm/README.md

                                 The player can then click to walk towards that direction.

+Maniac Mansion NES adds the following non-standard keyword:

+    mm_nes_classic_palette  bool    If true, use a more natural palette that closely resembles the Nintendo NES Classic
+                                    instead of the default NTSC palette

 Space Quest IV CD adds the following non-standard keyword:

     silver_cursors     bool     If true, an alternate set of silver mouse